 Some ideas for how to use this theory.

 Seeing Jesus as the ultimate example may not be a stretch for someone who is new to faith.
-This atonement theory could quite possibly be the most accessible of the bunch.
+This atonement theory could quite possibly be the most accessible of all.
 Many people agree that Jesus is a good teacher, we are helping them move to a place where they believe he is the ultimate example.
 This may seem too accessible to some, in that it seems to emphasize the Lord’s humanity.
-In fact it calls for a radical application that requires the risen Lord to implement.
+In fact, it calls for a radical application that requires the risen Lord to implement.

 Pray: I want to know Christ—the power of his resurrection and participation in his sufferings, becoming like him in his death.
 Lead me from death to life.